ulflor/wavepacket/doc/getting-started.rst

 This program already highlights the basic structure of a Wavepacket simulation:

 # You first need to set up a grid / basis expansion for your system.
-  For that, you first define the grid along each degree of freedom, and then form the multidimensional grid as the direct product of the one-dimensional grids.
+  For that, you need to define the grid along each degree of freedom, and then form the multidimensional grid as the direct product of the one-dimensional grids.
 Note that Wavepacket uses exclusively the DVR / pseudo-spectral method [#dvr]_.
 # Given a grid, you can define your equations of motion.